 Allergens in the Air

 When there are allergens in the air, certain sensitive individuals can experience all kinds of unpleasant symptoms.
-Someone might get a runny nose and start sneezing.
-Someone else might develop an itchy and unsightly rash, and another person could experience swelling or even have trouble breathing.
+Someone might get a runny nose and start sneezing from allergies.
+Someone else might develop an itchy and unsightly rash, and another person could experience swelling or even have trouble breathing due to allergies.
 Those who are sensitive to allergens could experience any or all of these symptoms, and the severity of the symptoms can vary from person to person as well.
 In certain cases, an allergic reaction can even be life-threatening.
 Anaphylaxis is an example of a reaction that, if untreated, can be fatal.
 Symptoms of anaphylaxis include shortness of breath, a drop in blood pressure, and a loss of consciousness.

 What Causes an Allergic Reaction?